-Testosterone boosters are an underrated supplement in the fitness world as many people often think of them as a sort of illegal steroid or drugs.
+Testosterone boosters are an underrated supplement in the fitness world, as many people often think of them as an illegal steroid or drug.

-We noticed the bottles of this supplement on sport nutrition shelves, and were intrigued when we heard of the long list of ingredients.
+We noticed the Monster Test Testosterone Booster bottles on sport nutrition shelves and were intrigued when we heard of the long list of ingredients.

-So, we set out a plan to test it with some clients to see what it would do for testosterone levels and muscle mass.
+So, we plan to test it with some clients to see what it would do for testosterone levels and muscle mass.

 What Is Monster Test Testosterone Booster?

-Monster Test Testosterone Booster is a dietary supplement that uses natural herbs that the company claims are proven to increase testosterone levels.
+Monster Test Testosterone Booster is a dietary supplement with natural herbs that may help increase testosterone levels.